AntonioAlvarezlm386/AntonioAlvarezlm386/README.md

 # Hi 👋!
 ## I´m Antonio

 I love to challenge myself with new and interesting projects.
-I focus mainly on web development, but i often do other things such science stuff.
+I focus mainly on web development, but I often do other things such science stuff.

 ## 💻 Technologies which I use: